Musaeus College: Early history

-Peter De Abrew was the eldest son of William de Abrew.
-He was one of the pioneers of the Theosophical Society of Ceylon.
-De Abrew became actively involved in the movement started by Colonel Henry Olcott and others towards the regeneration of the Sinhala nation, its religion and culture which had deteriorated during the last decades of the 19th Century together with his father, William de Abrew, who was himself a member of this movement donated their own land to build a Buddhist Girls’ School.
+Peter De Abrew was one of the pioneers of the Theosophical Society of Ceylon.
+De Abrew became actively involved in the movement started by Olcott and others towards the regeneration of the nation, together with his father, William de Abrew.
+William himself was a member of this movement.
+They donated their own land to build a Buddhist Girls’ School.
 Higgins and de Abrew started their school in 1891, in a little thatched mud-walled hut where Musaeus stands now.

-In 1940 Peter De Abrew died at the age of 78.
+In 1940, Peter De Abrew died at the age of 78.